Table of Contents

 - Inner voice: your learning ally.

-- Visualize for better recall.
+- Visualise for better recall.

 - Mnemonics: create memorable connections.

-- Spaced repetition: optimize retention.
+- Spaced repetition: optimise retention.

 - Etymology exploration: go deeper.